 The UNH Therapeutic Riding Program has a tri-partite mission: to give UNH students the opportunity for hands-on training in the field of therapeutic riding; to provide therapeutic treatment to individuals with physical, emotional and cognitive disabilities; and to create an environment which integrates members of the disabled and able-bodied communities.

-Approximately 70-90 clients participate each year.
-Program services are provided by a UNH faculty member who serves as Director, a PATH Intl certified therapeutic riding instructor, a volunteer coordinator and trained volunteers.
+Program services are provided by a team of UNH faculty, students, PATH Intl certified therapeutic riding instructors, and trained volunteers.
 A fee is charged for the program.
 Each participant has individualized short- and long-term goals and objectives and a plan to obtain them.
 The instructor and, when possible, the participant work together to develop these goals.
 Lessons are held once a week in sessions scheduled in the spring, summer and fall.
 Riders participate in age appropriate, goal oriented activities both off and on the horse depending upon the needs and abilities of the individual participant.

 Program Participants include individuals with cerebral palsy, stroke, muscular dystrophy, arthritis, cystic fibrosis, learning disabilities, developmental 'disabilities, seizure disorders, visual impairments, hearing impairments, autism, head injuries, and emotional disabilities.
 The activities offered in the grooming and riding programs center on abilities rather than disabilities, with participants relating to each other as liable riders.
 This enhances opportunities for inclusion, and expands participants' confidence and sense of accomplishment.
 Participants in the program are referred by families and service agencies throughout the seacoast area.